hocragekey/lebweb-iac-k8s/README.md

 # lebweb-iac-k8s

-Repo that houses the base k8s deployment for lebweb
+Repo that houses the base k8s deployment for lebweb services